davidjcox/wf-api-client/wf-api-client/docs/index.rst

 However, despite its excellence, there are a few design decisions that cause misgivings for me:

 - The WebFaction API uses positional arguments.
     When working with remote servers, I prefer commands to be as explicit as possible, because like Unix, APIs can be unforgiving.
 This client uses keyword arguments to guard against a slip of concentration wiping something important out.
 It translates the keyword arguments into positional ones for each API call.

 - The WebFaction API has small inconsistencies in calling convention.
     This is a nitpick, but one that's important when remotely administering servers.
 Some API calls define collections using lists.
 Others define collections using positional arguments only.
 Once again, a mistake waiting to be made if a call signature is recalled incorrectly.
-This client uses lists for all collections and unwraps the appropriate ones back into individual positional arguments for those API calls that require it.
+This client uses lists for all collections and unwraps them back into individual positional arguments for those API calls that require it.

 In addition to these translation functions, the WebFaction API client provides additional utility similar to other IT automation solutions like Ansible, Salt, etc, by providing batching, parallelism, and reporting, described as follows.